MS Application deadline: Applications are accepted for Autumn admission only.

 Seminars and Literature Review

-MS students are not required to make a presentation, but they may take the opportunity to present for the experience.
+MS students are not required to make a presentation for PCEUT 520, but they may take the opportunity to present for the experience.

 Research

-MS students will have selected a thesis advisor at the end of spring quarter in their first academic year, and must begin their laboratory research by summer quarter of their first academic year in the lab of their advisor.
+MS students will have selected a thesis advisor at the beginning of Autumn quarter in their first academic year, and must begin their laboratory research then.
 Due to the course work and research demands of the program, most students may find that after-class and off-hours are the best and most productive time for their laboratory research.
-Some MS students may have entered the program directly into a particular lab and will have selected an advisor by mutual agreement before starting the program.

-MS students sign up for PCEUT 600 (lab research, variable credit) during their first year in the program and PCEUT 700 (Master’s Thesis) thereafter until the defense of their thesis, in order to meet the research requirements of the program and the Graduate School.
+MS students sign up for PCEUT 700 (Master’s Thesis) until the defense of their thesis, in order to meet the research requirements of the program and the Graduate School.

 Master’s Thesis

 MS students are required to submit a Master’s thesis.
+The required PCEUT 540 course in Winter and Spring quarters of the second year will help the students with their writing along with help from their faculty advisor.
 The content of the thesis should be a research summary of their laboratory project.
 Under special circumstances and with the consent of the advisory committee, a comprehensive review of a relevant area of pharmaceutical research may be permitted.
-Each student should work closely with their major advisor in order to identify and develop the content of the Master’s thesis and the composition of the supervisory committee.
+Each student should work closely with their research advisor in order to identify and develop the content of the Master’s thesis and the composition of the reading committee.

-Students admitted into the MS program can formally apply to the PhD program only after successful completion of the first year in the MS degree program.
+Students admitted into the PCEUT MS program can formally apply to the PCEUT PhD program only after successful completion in the MS degree program.
 The application will be reviewed competitively with other PhD applicants.

 You may find additional information in the Pharmaceutics Graduate Student Handbook and the Applications webpage.